moneebullah25/generic-c-dsa-algorithms/README.md

 - **LinkedListGetIndex** returns the index of a given element in the linked list.
 - **LinkedListAt** returns the element at a given index in the linked list.
 - **LinkedListClear** clears the linked list, and LinkedListDelete deletes the linked list.
+- **LinkedListIterator** returns the address of the newly created iterator for linked list.
+- **LinkedListNext** sets the data and index in iterator to the value pointing in the linked list.

 ## Functions: